"Off Time" and Parkinson's Disease: A Personal Experience

 At first, it was a subtle change.
 Then, suddenly, the changes became more frequent.
 Was I experiencing my first episode of "off time" or something else?
 Boy, was it scary!

 "Off time" occurs when the brain does not get enough levodopa and symptoms are not well-controlled by medication.
-Generally, it happens before it is time for the next dosage, thus impacting my quality of life.
+Generally, it happens before it is time for the next dose, thus impacting my quality of life.

 The onset of my symptoms